Vessel Detection and Localization Using Distributed Acoustic Sensing in Submarine Optical Fiber Cables: Experimental Work and Results

 \subsection{Experimental Setup}

 The feature vector used in our experiments follows the considerations outlined in Section~\ref{sec:spectral-analysis}, and the results discussed in Section~\ref{sec:feature-extraction-analysis}.
-We computed $N_{P}=100$ logarithmically distributed energy band values spanning the $4\,Hz$ to $98\,Hz$ bandwidth, excluding the $(49-51)\,Hz$ interval.
+We computed $N_{P}=100$ logarithmically distributed energy band values spanning the $4\,Hz$ to $98\,Hz$ bandwidth, excluding the $(49-51)\,Hz$ interval (for full transparency and reproducibility, details on the frequency bands calculation are included in the \href{https://geintra-uah.org/psi/index.html\#fbands}{supplementary material Web page}, and the frequency-band limits are provided in \href{https://github.com/UAH-PSI/das-vessel-detection}{the project GitHub repository}).
 The window length for feature vector computation is 10 seconds.
 Thus, the total number of feature vectors (corresponding to processed data frames) is $74771$, which will be distributed in training and testing subsets using the $k$-fold cross-validation approach described in Section~\ref{sec:datab-part-exper}.

 We evaluated experimental conditions based on specific distance thresholds separating the vessel presence (Class 0) and absence (Class 1) for the classification task.
-The set of thresholds used was $D_{thr}\nobreak=\nobreak\lbrace 500, 1000, 1500, 2000, 3000, 5000\rbrace$ meters.
+The set of thresholds used, measured in meters, was $D_{thr}\nobreak=\nobreak\lbrace 500, 1000, 1500, 2000, 3000, 5000\rbrace$.
 For the vessel localization (regression) task, separate models were trained to estimate distances within ranges derived from these thresholds.